 Gestational diabetes

 As mentioned, high blood sugar in pregnancy can lead to gestational diabetes.
 This can lead to a larger baby, with related birth complications.
-Research has found that those with PCOS have an increased risk of gestational diabetes (potentially due to obesity).
+Research has found that those with PCOS have an increased risk of gestational diabetes, especially if they are overweight or obese.
 However, with careful management, there is no reason why you can’t have an otherwise healthy pregnancy with a healthy baby.
 Management will include gentle exercise to lower your blood sugar and a diet focused on foods with a low glycaemic index (GI) such as green vegetables, wholemeal bread, quinoa, sweet potato and oats.

 Pre-eclampsia